open-synergy/mdbook-service/src/transaksi/service-contract/penjelasan.md

 #### <a name="field-items-tax">Tax</a>

 Pajak yang dikenakan terhadap Untaxed.
+Dapat lebih dari 1.

 #### <a name="field-items-total">Total</a>